Mostefa-M/Mostefa-M/README.md

 - 👋 Hi, I’m Mostefa

-- 👀 I’m interested in the Cybersecurity Field and want to become an Ethical Hacker and performing Penetration Test.
+- 👀 I’m interested in the Cybersecurity Field and want to become an Ethical Hacker to perform Penetration Test.

 - 🌱 I started the Google Cybersecurity Professional Certificate alongside the training courses from TCM Academy (The Cyber Mentor) on Practical Ethical Hacking.